somilg050/alexa-skill-jarvis-bot/README.md

-# alexa-skill-jarvis-bot
-Intelligent Process Manager.
-Intelligent Process Manager (IPM): It serves information from the tools deployed from the corporate intranet.
-It uses multiple information sources in order to learn about a product to optimize developer/product support processes in a team from task allotment to project deployment.
 # alexa-skill-jarvis-bot20
 Intelligent Process Manager.
 Intelligent Process Manager (IPM): It serves information from the tools deployed from the corporate intranet.
 It uses multiple information sources in order to learn about a product to optimize developer/product support processes in a team from task allotment to project deployment.